-We instil a sense of calm for a period of time each day, whether it is reading at the start of registration or during one of our Mindfulness Mondays when form tutors and pupils practise relaxation techniques.
-We have created more "down time" in the curriculum with additional form periods and a Scholarship Path Programme for boys in Years 7 and 8 to practise the area that they really love - academic, sport, music, art or drama.
-We encourage boys and teachers to read in form time for 6 minutes per day to lower stress levels and to facilitate relaxation.
-Our "Storytime" and ERIC (Everyone Reading in Class) emphasize a love of sharing stories and build bonds between older and younger pupils.
+We instil a sense of calm for a period of time each day, whether it is reading at the start of registration or during one of our form times when we practise relaxation techniques.
+We have created more "down time" in the curriculum with additional form periods and a Scholarship Path Programme for pupils in Years 7 and 8 to practise the area that they really love - Academic, Sport, STEM, Music, Art or Drama.
+We encourage pupils and teachers to read where possible to lower stress levels and to facilitate relaxation.
+Our Reading Cinemas, Reading Committee, beautiful, easily-accessible library and ERIC (Everyone Reading in Class) emphasize a love of sharing stories and build bonds between older and younger pupils.

 This bond is further strengthened by our Friendship Bench.
-Pupils can seek guidance and help from older, trained boys about situations that may make them unhappy or stressed at playtimes or indeed at any other time.
+Pupils can seek guidance and help from older, trained pupils about situations that may make them unhappy or stressed at playtimes or indeed at any other time.